 Obtaining permission can be a lengthy process, so please make sure that you have the necessary permissions before you submit your manuscript to AGU.

 Permission(s) should accompany the revised manuscript when submitted.
 Articles will not be published until permissions are received at AGU.

 Supporting text and images/figures should be included in one .PDF file, except where limited by file type or size.
 Movies, .zip archives, and other files can be uploaded separately.
 Authors should download and make use of our templates.
-Supporting text can include methods or other information about samples or summary data.
+Supporting text can include methods or other information about samples.
 Discussion or interpretations should be in the main text only.
 Data and software should not be included in the supporting information.

 All supporting information will be reviewed with your manuscript.
 References cited in supporting information must also be included in the main text so that they will be discovered, linked, and indexed.
 A separate list in the supporting information is not necessary.
 Reference text does not count toward length limits.

 Please see Supporting Information Guidelines for more information.